Christine Inceer - Registered MBACP (Accred.)

 In South Cave, my counselling workspace is located in a comfortable, accessible ground floor room within my home.
 (There is one wide step before my front door.)

-Kingston House in Hull (located opposite the Hull New Theatre) involves several steps up to the front door and then stairs up to my room.
+The Kingston Centre in Hull (located opposite the Hull New Theatre) involves several steps up to the front door and then stairs up to my room.

-I also offer counselling over the phone or using Skype on either a regular or occasional basis, although I do recommend meeting up in person initially, for a few sessions.
+I also offer counselling over the phone or using Skype on either a regular or occasional basis, although I do recommend meeting up in person initially, for at least one session.

 Maps & Directions